pylight/dotfiles/README.md

 dotfiles
 ========
 This repository contains configfiles for my Archlinux systems.
-Feel free to use or change them to suit your needs.
+Feel free to use or change them to suit to your needs.

 Installation
 -------------